ccTokens/Smart-Contract/M-Tokens Whitepaper.md

 M-Tokens Whitepaper
 ===

-Abstract
+1 Abstract
 ---
 M-Tokens are ERC20 that project blockchain assets such as BTC on Ethereum on a 1:1 basis.
 It enables seamless integration of various crypto assets into the Ethereum ecosystem.
 All M-Tokens reserves are safeguarded by qualified third-party custodians.
 Meanwhile, a multi-signature mechanism is adopted for its crucial aspects such as mining and burning, allowing on-the-chain verification.
 Therefore, it provides cross-chain asset services that are both transparent and reliable.

-Background
+2 Background
 ---
 The speedy development of dapp/dex/defi, etc. has prompted the prosperity of the Ethereum ecosystem, attracting diverse types of digital asset holders to invest their assets into relevant projects, and hopefully in a seamless manner.
 As Ethereum 2.0 develops, it shall provide greater applications, along with higher demand in its interoperability across multiple chains.

-1) Since the atomic swap of crypto assets among different chains is not quite convenient at the moment, the majority of digital asset holders would have no choice but to trade their currencies into ETH or USDT, etc., resulting in high transaction fees and impacting the price stability, which means amplified risks during large market fluctuations.
+1）Since the atomic swap of crypto assets among different chains is not quite convenient at the moment, the majority of digital asset holders would have no choice but to trade their currencies into ETH or USDT, etc., resulting in high transaction fees and impacting the price stability, which means amplified risks during large market fluctuations.

-2) Different blockchain have different value propositions.
+2）Different blockchain have different value propositions.
 For instance, Bitcoin is positioned to be a store of value like “Digital Gold”.
 Ripple is positioned as a cross-border payment system.
 Ethereum is positioned as an operating system for decentralized economy and applications.
 Multiple chains and tokens will co-exist.
 However, with Ethereum gaining its market share and mindshare to be a global, permissionless platform for decentralized applications, it won’t be surprising that more and more cross-chain assets shall flow into the Ethereum network.

 Therefore, a platform capable of bringing blockchain digital assets into the Ethereum in a speedy, convenient, and secure manner will definitely become an essential infrastructure.
 Although Wrapped Token and similar projects have met the aforementioned requirements, there is still room for improvement.
 As the assets under management of such wrapped assets increase, potential risks arise for a single provider or custodian.
 In the long run, therefore, various platforms shall coexist, providing more wrapped asset varieties and choices to the institutional and retail users.

 M-Tokens strives to be one of the infrastructures, with the aim to provide digital asset holders with alternatives and security for financial businesses.

-M-Tokens
+3 M-Tokens
 ---
 M-Tokens are backed by a 1:1 crypto assets reserve of the original token, preventing misappropriations or losses.

 In terms of technical aspects, smart contact and hash mapping  are adopted, while the reserve deposit addresses, outstanding balances, and transaction records are made 100% public and traceable to enable exact cross-chain mapping.
 In terms of governance, checks and balances are achieved through a multi-institutional framework, roles/rights segregation, and decentralization, which facilitates the prevention of malice committed by any individual or entity.
 Moreover, the blacklisting mechanism lays a foundation for ongoing governance and regulatory compliance.

-Governance
+4 Governance
 ---
 1）Segregation of Roles